 IV.
 Failure of Accountability (Scenarios #10, 12, 13, 16, 18, 22, 23, 24 and 26)

-Actions (or expenditure of resources) by one or more ICANN Board Members, CEO, or other Staff, are contrary to ICANN’s mission or bylaws.
-ICANN is “captured” by one stakeholder segment, including governments via the GAC, which is either able to drive its agenda on all other stakeholders, or abuse accountability mechanisms to prevent all other stakeholders from advancing their interests (veto).
+Actions (or expenditure of resources) by one or more ICANN Board Members, CEO, or other Staff, are contrary to ICANN’s mission or Bylaws.
+ICANN is “captured” by one stakeholder segment, including governments via the GAC, which either is able to drive its agenda on all other stakeholders, or abuse accountability mechanisms to prevent all other stakeholders from advancing their interests (veto).

 V. Failure of Accountability to External Stakeholders (Scenarios #14, 15, and 25)

 ICANN modifies its structure to avoid obligations to external stakeholders, such as terminating the Affirmation of Commitments, terminating presence in a jurisdiction where it faces legal action, moving contracts or contracting entities to a favorable jurisdiction.
-ICANN delegates, subcontracts, or otherwise abdicates its obligations to a third party in a manner that is inconsistent with its bylaws or otherwise not subject to accountability.
+ICANN delegates, subcontracts, or otherwise abdicates its obligations to a third party in a manner that is inconsistent with its Bylaws or otherwise not subject to accountability.
 ICANN merges with or is acquired by an unaccountable third party.

 Applying Additional Stress Tests

 Public comment participants may conceive of other contingencies and scenario risks beyond the 26 stress tests identified in this section.
 In that case, we encourage commenters to apply their own stress test analysis.
 To do so, a commenter can examine ICANN’s present accountability mechanisms to determine whether they adequately address the contingency.
-Then, the commenter can examine the proposed accountability enhancements in this document, and assess whether they give the community adequate means to challenge board decisions and to hold the board accountable for its actions.
+Then, the commenter can examine the proposed accountability enhancements in this document, and assess whether they give the community adequate means to challenge Board decisions and to hold the Board accountable for its actions.

 For example, the stress test team evaluated contingencies that could generally be described as external events (cyber attack, financial crisis, etc.).
 We discovered that while some risk mitigation was possible, it became clear that no accountability framework could entirely eliminate the risk of such events nor thoroughly alleviate their impact.
-Instead, it was critical to explore the ability of the community to hold ICANN board and management accountable for their preparation and reaction to the external events.
+Instead, it was critical to explore the ability of the community to hold ICANN Board and management accountable for their preparation and reaction to the external events.
 The proposed accountability measures do provide adequate means to do so.

-Note that we cannot apply stress tests definitively until CCWG and CWG have defined mechanisms/structures to test.
+Note that we cannot apply stress tests definitively until CCWG-Accountability and CWG-Stewardship have defined mechanisms/structures to test.
 This draft applies stress tests to a ‘snapshot’ of proposed mechanisms under consideration at this point in the process.

-Also, note that several stress tests can specifically apply to work of the CWG regarding transition of the IANA naming functions contract (see Stress Tests #1 & 2, 10, 11, 14, 15, 16, 17, 19, 22, 24, 25)
+Also, note that several stress tests can specifically apply to work of the CWG-Stewardship regarding transition of the IANA naming functions contract (see Stress Tests #1 & 2, 10, 11, 14, 15, 16, 17, 19, 22, 24, 25)

-The stress test exercise demonstrates that WS1 recommendations do enhance the community’s ability to hold ICANN board and management accountable, relative to present accountability measures.
-It is also clear that the CWG proposals are complementary to CCWG measures.
-One stress test regarding appeals of ccTLD revocations and assignments (ST 21) has not been adequately addressed in either the CWG or CCWG proposals, awaiting policy development from the ccNSO.
+The stress test exercise demonstrates that Work Stream 1 recommendations do enhance the community’s ability to hold ICANN Board and management accountable, relative to present accountability measures.
+It is also clear that the CWG-Stewardship proposals are complementary to CCWG-Accountability measures.
+One stress test regarding appeals of ccTLD revocations and assignments (ST 21) has not been adequately addressed in either the CWG-Stewardship or CCWG-Accountability proposals, awaiting policy development from the ccNSO.

 The following table shows the stress test scenarios for each of our five categories of risk, alongside existing accountability mechanisms and measures and proposed accountability measures.
 Conclusions have been drawn after discussion and exploration of each hypothetical situation, and the table also lists whether a) if the ‘threat’ is or is not directly related to the transition of IANA stewardship; b) if and to what extent existing measures and mechanisms are deemed adequate; and c) the adequacy and effectiveness of any proposed measures or mechanisms.